ljunggren/boozang-docs/README.md

 ###### The magic wand

-As you keep adding features you will undoubtedly have created many Link-tests to tie the business domain (natural language with examples) to the technical domain (tests with data).
-In some cases, you might have completed the mapping for a single feature, but still have many features to complete.
+As you keep adding features, you will undoubtedly have created many Link-tests to tie the business domain (natural-language with examples) to the technical domain (tests with data).
+In some cases, you might have completed the mapping for a single feature but still have many features to complete.
 To not do the same work twice, you can apply existing mapping to a feature by hitting the "match icon" (the magic wand).
-This will automatically apply any existing mappings, greatly speeding up the mapping job.

 ![mapping](images/mapping.png)